Netanel-Tamir/Netanel-Tamir.github.io/_pages/about.md

 I'm a computer science & mathematics graduate student at the Weizmann Institute of Science, advised by <a href="https://www.weizmann.ac.il/math/dekel/home">Dr. Tali Dekel</a>.

-I did my BSc in computer science at Bar-Ilan University (Summa Cum Laude).
+I completed my BSc in computer science at Bar-Ilan University (Summa Cum Laude).
 Before that, I did my military service in the Israeli Artillery Corps.

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically. -->